 Nina was born in Somerset to Welsh parents and still lives in the Somerset countryside, her childhood and adult life found her spending much of her free time on the Pembrokshire coast.
-Having enjoyed a varied 20+ year art career she can now be found creating soft sculpture from her home studio.
+Having enjoyed a varied 25 year art career she can now be found creating sculpture from her home studio.

-A recent blog post for seam collective (2021):
+Blog post for seam Collective (2021):

 When did you start working with fibre and fabric?